Fano fingerprints of Majoranas in Kitaev dimers of superconducting adatoms: Conclusions

 \section{Conclusions}

-In summary, we have explored theoretically a Fano interferometer composed by STM and AFM tips over superconducting adatoms with a Kitaev chain locally off the topological phase at the adatom site under the AFM tip, in which the pair of MFs from it elucidates the gate invariance feature of the interferometer.
+In summary, we have explored theoretically a Fano interferometer composed by STM and AFM tips over superconducting adatoms, in which the pair of MFs under the latter, elucidates the gate invariance feature of the interferometer, due to the Majorana nature arising from the adatom 2.
 Particularly for the situation where only one MF hybridizes with the adatom coupled to STM tips, the aforementioned invariance consists of a universal behavior within the transmittance when the AFM tip tunes symmetrically the energy level of its adatom around the MF zero mode.
 Such a universality is constituted by a common Fano profile in transmittance as a function of the Fermi level of the STM tips for two symmetric values for the AFM tip potential.
 In the case of two MFs connected to the adatom beneath the STM tips, we verify that such a universality is broken.
 Hence, despite the experimental challenging of the proposal, we expect that in the near future such an interferometer can be developed.